-30. Procurement of banking services
+Procurement of banking services

-- (30.1) A contract for banking services- - (a) Must be procured through competitive bids; - (b) Must be consistent with section 7 or 85 of the Act; and - (c) May not be for a period of more than five years at a time. - (30.2) The process for procuring a contract for banking services must commence at least nine months before the end of an existing contract. - (30.3) The closure date for the submission of bids may not be less than 60 days from the date on which the advertisement is placed in a newspaper in terms of paragraph 22(1).
-Bids must be restricted to banks registered in terms of the Banks Act, 1990(Act No. 94 of 1990).
+- 31. (1) A contract for banking services - (a) must be procured through competitive bids; - (b) must be consistent with section 7 or 85 of the Act; and - (c) may not be for a period of more than five years at a time. - (2) The process for procuring a contract for banking services must commence at least nine months before the end of an existing contract. - (3) The closure date for the submission of bids may not be less than 60 days from the date on which the advertisement is placed in a newspaper in terms of paragraph 22(1).
+Bids must be restricted to banks registered in terms of the Banks Act, 1990 (Act No. 94 of 1990).

-31. Procurement of IT related goods of services
+Procurement of IT related goods or services

-- (31.1) The accounting officer may request the State Information Technology Agency (SITA) to assist with the acquisition of IT related goods or services through a competitive bidding process. - (31.2) Both parties must enter into a written agreement to regulate the services rendered by, and the payments to be made to, SITA. - (31.3) The accounting officer must notify SITA together with a motivation of the IT needs if- - (a) The transaction value of IT related goods or services required in any financial year will exceed R50 million (VAT included); or - (b) The transaction value of a contract to be procured whether for one or more years exceeds R50 million (VAT included).

-(31.4) If SITA comments on the submission and the municipality disagree with such comments, the comments and the reasons for rejecting or not following such comments must be submitted to the council, the National Treasury, the relevant provincial treasury and the Auditor General.
+- 32. (1) The accounting officer may request the State Information Technology Agency (SITA) to assist with the acquisition of IT related goods or services through a competitive bidding process. - (2) Both parties must enter into a written agreement to regulate the services rendered by, and the payments to be made to, SITA. - (3) The accounting officer must notify SITA together with a motivation of the IT needs if - the transaction value of IT related goods or services required in any financial year will exceed R50 million (VAT included); or - (b) the transaction value of a contract to be procured whether for one or more years exceeds R50 million (VAT included). - (4) If SITA comments on the submission and the municipality disagrees with such comments, the comments and the reasons for rejecting or not following such comments must be submitted to the council, the National Treasury, the relevant provincial treasury and the Auditor General.